Skip to main content

 variables: {

-isPremium: true // Controls conditional block
+isPremium: true // Controls conditional component rendering

 }